 Applicants must register, schedule, and pay for tests in advance via http://www.ged.com or 1-877-EXAM GED (open 8 a.m. - 8 p.m.
 EST).

 The $160 fee for GED® Testing may be paid by Cash, Check, MasterCard, Visa, Discover, or money order.
 A current government issued photo I.D. must be presented at the time of testing.
 Acceptable forms of I.D. include: driver's license, passport, government I.D. card, or motor vehicle department card which shows name, address, date of birth, signature and photograph.

-Transcripts and diplomas will be sent to the mailing address of those who pass the GED Tests.
-GED Graduation ceremonies are conducted in each county of our service area.
+Transcripts and diplomas will be sent to the mailing address of those who pass the GED® Tests.
+GED® Graduation ceremonies are conducted annually.

 Computer-based testing is made possible through a partnership with the GED® Testing Service, the Georgia GED® Testing Program of the Technical College System of Georgia, local official GED® Testing Centers, and Pearson Vue.

 For testing information, call one of the offices below: